Featured Local Job: LPN Charge Nurses

 LPN Charge Nurses must be a graduate of an approved Licensed Practical Nursing program with a current license to practice nursing in Pennsylvania.
 Compassion, dependability and leadership are a must.
 We look for those with a strong commitment to quality, teamwork and positive communications.

-Christ the King Manor provides an excellent work environment, benefits, paid time off, and competitive pay.
+Christ the King Manor provides an excellent work environment with a team-minded atmosphere.

 Are you ready to join our team?